 \subsection{Threats of Validity}

-\textbf{Other LLMs and code hosting repositories.} Developers may potentially use other non-OpenAI-developed LLMs, such as CodeLlama, CodeGen, DeepSeek, Llama, and Gemini, to generate code.
-However, searching for code containing code comments like ``generated by CodeLlama'' on GitHub yields no or very few results.
-Given the widespread popularity and effectiveness of ChatGPT/Copilot compared to other LLMs for code generation, we focus our analysis solely on ChatGPT/Copilot-generated code on GitHub.
-In future work, we will closely monitor GitHub for the presence of code snippets generated by other LLMs and analyze whether their characteristics differ from those of code generated by ChatGPT/Copilot.
-Additionally, we exclusively analyze GitHub's code hosting platform and do not include other platforms like Gitee, because GitHub is a more widely used code hosting repository.

-\textbf{Search keywords.} We construct GitHub search keywords like ``\textit{generated by ChatGPT}'' by analyzing the most frequently occurring triplets containing the tokens such as ``ChatGPT'', ``Copilot'', ``GPT3'', ``GPT4'', ``GPT-3'', and ``GPT-4''.
-However, there may be other code comments that do not contain the most frequently occurring triplets but still imply that the code is generated by ChatGPT/ Copilot.
-Additionally, we do not account for users writing code comments in languages other than English, primarily because English is an internationally recognized language.
+\textbf{\textit{Search keywords}.} We construct GitHub search keywords like ``\textit{generated by ChatGPT}'' by analyzing common triplets containing the tokens such as ``ChatGPT'', ``Copilot'', ``GPT3'', ``GPT4'', ``GPT-3'', and ``GPT-4''.
+However, some comments may imply ChatGPT/Copilot usage without these keywords.
+We also attempt searches with broader keywords like ``auto-generated'' and ``automated generated'' that do not specify the names of LLMs, but these searches do not yield significant results for code generated by LLMs.
+This indicates that most of code generation references are tied to specific model names.
+Additionally, we do not account for non-English comments, as English is an internationally recognized language.